JamiKr/tidy-data-course-project/README.md

 The script should take care of downloading and unzipping [the source data files](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) for you.
 What follows is the list of files that the script requires to be present on the drive once the files are downloaded and uncompressed by the script:

+`README.md` - This file

 `run_analysis.R` - This script converts the Human Activity Recognition Using Smartphones Dataset to a tidy dataset.

+`CodeBook.md` - A description of the transformations and tidy dataset codes

 `UCI HAR Dataset/features.txt` - This is a list of the variable names for the gyroscope and accelerometer outputs.
 Our dataset corresponds to only the mean and standard deviation outputs of this dataset.
-For more information on what these values mean, see my [Codebook](https://github.com/JamiKr/tidy-data-course-project/blob/master/Codebook.md) provided in this repository.
+For more information on what these values mean, see my [CodeBook](https://github.com/JamiKr/tidy-data-course-project/blob/master/CodeBook.md) provided in this repository.

 `UCI HAR Dataset/test/X_test.txt` - Gyroscope and accelerometer data for the test dataset